flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 We can use different layout models like flexbox or grid.
 But there's no way we can unit-test the results of a layout stage.

-We can to some extent control what a browser stores in its cache, but we can not save, retrieve and manipulate file contents in our code.
+We can to some degree control what a browser stores in its cache, but we can not save, retrieve and manipulate file contents in our code.
 At some point, we will be able to do that thanks to the File API.
-But it would be a separate construct, on the side, not related to Cache, Service Workers, Application Cache and other APIs that *all have the same foundation lower down the stack.*
+But it would be a separate construct, on a side, not related to Cache, Service Workers, Application Cache and other APIs.
+Even though all of those *have the same foundation lower down the stack.*

 ![Browser API vs Browser insides][img-browser-api-3]